jamesrweb/codewars-api-client/README.md

 ## Interfaces

 There are a number of interfaces exposed for you to use if required.
-These are namespaced under the `CodewarsKataExporter\Interfaces` namespace.
+These are namespaced under the `CodewarsApiClient\Interfaces` namespace.

 ### The `ClientOptionsInterface`